-Non-Residents Account For 35% To 40% Of Total Mortgage Bookings In The UAE
+Non-Residents Account for 35% to 40% of Total Mortgage Bookings in the UAE

-(MENAFN- Mid-East) Dubai, UAE: The UAE's mortgage market is experiencing a transformative surge, driven by the substantial interest from non-residents.
+(MENAFN- Nausheen Shamsher) Dubai, UAE, April 2024: The UAE's mortgage market is experiencing a transformative surge, driven by the substantial interest from non-residents.
 Constituting between 35% to 40% of overall mortgage bookings, non-residents, hailing primarily from the GCC, UK, US, Germany, and India, are increasingly opting for home loans in the UAE, signalling the country's appeal as a global investment destination.

 In recent years, the UAE has solidified its position as a location for international investors and expatriates seeking lucrative opportunities in real estate.
 With its dynamic economy, world-class infrastructure, and cosmopolitan lifestyle, the UAE attract individuals from diverse backgrounds looking to invest in property.